Need for Circuit Breaker

 Once it exceeds the breaker’s maximum rated capacity, the magnetic force overcomes the spring’s potential energy and the switch is tripped.
 Magnetic circuit breakers disconnect almost as soon as the circuit is overloaded, and unlike thermal breakers, they can be reset immediately too.

-1. High Voltage Circuit Breakers : While there isn’t a global standard, according to the International Electrotechnical Commission (IEC), circuit breakers for controlling high-power transmission lines are rated for 72.5 KV and higher.
+1. High Voltage Circuit Breaker: While there isn’t a global standard, according to the International Electrotechnical Commission (IEC), circuit breakers for controlling high-power transmission lines are rated for 72.5 KV and higher.
 Single-pole circuit breakers allow a single phase to be disconnected, which can improve stability and reduce overall failure time.
 High-voltage direct current (HVDC) circuit breakers are used to handle the power generated and fed from renewable sources.

 These types of breakers usually use solenoid-operated or disconnecting circuit breakers, and because of the heavy loads, they incorporate sophisticated arc-quenching media like SF6 and CO2.
 Since safety is critical for higher voltage, high-voltage circuit breakers almost always use a variety of fail-safes, which include: